NordicSemiconductor/pc-nrfconnect-gettingstarted/README.md

 ## Installation

-To install the application you can download binaries from the [nRF Connect product page](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF-Connect-for-desktop) on Nordic Semiconductor web pages.
+1. Download *nRF Connect* from the [nRF Connect product page](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF-Connect-for-desktop).

-After *nRF Connect* is installed, you can find it in the app list.
+2. Install *nRF Connect* and open it.

+3. Find the app in the app list and click install.

 ## Development

-See the [Getting started page](https://github.com/NordicSemiconductor/pc-nrfconnect-core/wiki/Getting-started) for details.
+See the [nRF Connect app development](https://github.com/NordicSemiconductor/pc-nrfconnect-core/wiki) for details.

 ## Contributing

-Feel free to file code related issues on [GitHub Issues](https://github.com/NordicSemiconductor/pc-nrfconnect-gettingstarted/issues) and/or submit a pull request.
-In order to accept your pull request, we need you to sign our Contributor License Agreement (CLA).
-You will see instructions for doing this after having submitted your first pull request.
-You only need to sign the CLA once, so if you have already done it for another project in the NordicSemiconductor organization, you are good to go.
+See the [Contributing](https://github.com/NordicSemiconductor/pc-nrfconnect-core/wiki/Contributing) for details

 ## License